camunda-consulting/camunda-util-demo-data-generator/README.md

 ![Distribution for Task Duration](taskDuration.png)

-for User Tasks, Receive Tasks,  External Tasks, Intermediate Message Events, Boundary Message Events
+for User Tasks, Receive Tasks,  External Tasks, Intermediate Message Events, Boundary Message Events.
+The values can be expressed as ISO8601 durations (for example 'P1DT2H10M') or as total number of seconds (for example '94200').

+If you provide `durationMean` and `durationStd`, then a normal distribution for values with expected value `durationMean` and standard deviation `durationStd` is used for generating actual duration value.
+If you omit `durationStd`, then `durationMean` is used as constant value.

 ## Start the Generation